 Establishment of Working Group Sub-teams or Workshops

-The Advanced Metering Working Group may establish, at its discretion, a sub-team(s) or, workshops, to assist in the achievement of its objectives and tasks.
+The Texas Data Transport & MarkeTrak Systems Working Group may establish, at its discretion, a sub-team(s) or, workshops, to assist in the achievement of its objectives and tasks.
 Participation is open and voluntary.
-These sub-teams or workshops shall report to the Advanced Metering Working Group on a regular basis.
-All proposed recommendations of said sub-team(s) or workshops must be reviewed by the Advanced Metering Working Group.
+These sub-teams or workshops shall report to the Texas Data Transport & MarkeTrak Systems Working Group on a regular basis.
+All proposed recommendations of said sub-team(s) or workshops must be reviewed by the Texas Data Transport & MarkeTrak Systems Working Group.

 Meetings